Floorp-Projects/Floorp/python/mozbuild/mozbuild/frontend/README.rst

 represent the build configuration.

-We feed the *mozbuild* execution output (actually *reader.MozbuildSandbox* instances) into a *BuildDefinitionEmitter* class instance.
-This class is defined in the *emitter* module. *BuildDefinitionEmitter* converts the *MozbuildSandbox* instances into instances of the *BuildDefinition*-derived classes from the *data* module.
+We feed the *mozbuild* execution output (actually *reader.MozbuildSandbox* instances) into a *TreeMetadataEmitter* class instance.
+This class is defined in the *emitter* module. *TreeMetadataEmitter* converts the *MozbuildSandbox* instances into instances of the *TreeMetadata*-derived classes from the *data* module.

-All the classes in the *data* module define a domain-specific component of the build configuration.
+All the classes in the *data* module define a domain-specific component of the tree metadata, including build configuration.
 File compilation and IDL generation are separate classes, for example.
-The only thing these classes have in common is that they inherit from *BuildDefinition*, which is merely an abstract base class.
+The only thing these classes have in common is that they inherit from *TreeMetadata*, which is merely an abstract base class.

-The set of all emitted *BuildDefinition* instances (converted from executed *mozbuild* files) constitutes the aggregate build configuration.
-This is the authoritative definition of the build system and is what's used by all downstream consumers, such as backends.
-There is no monolithic build system configuration class.
-Instead, the build system configuration is modeled as a collection/iterable of *BuildDefinition*.
+The set of all emitted *TreeMetadata* instances (converted from executed *mozbuild* files) constitutes the aggregate tree metadata.
+This is the the authoritative definition of the build system, etc and is what's used by all downstream consumers, such as build backends.
+There is no monolithic class or data structure.
+Instead, the tree metadata is modeled as a collection of *TreeMetadata* instances.

-There is no defined mapping between the number of *MozbuildSandbox*/*moz.build* instances and *BuildDefinition* instances.
+There is no defined mapping between the number of *MozbuildSandbox*/*moz.build* instances and *TreeMetadata* instances.
-Some *mozbuild* files will emit only 1 *BuildDefinition* instance.
+Some *mozbuild* files will emit only 1 *TreeMetadata* instance.
 Some will emit 7.
 Some may even emit 0!

-The purpose of this *emitter* layer between the raw *mozbuild* execution result and *BuildDefinition* is to facilitate additional normalization and verification of the output.
-The downstream consumer of the build configuration are build backends.
-And, there are several of these.
-There are common functions shared by backends related to examining the build configuration.
-It makes sense to move this functionality upstream as part of a shared pipe.
-Thus, *BuildDefinitionEmitter* exists.
+The purpose of this *emitter* layer between the raw *mozbuild* execution result and *TreeMetadata* is to facilitate additional normalization and verification of the output.
+There are multiple downstream consumers of this data and there is common functionality shared between them.
+An abstraction layer that provides high-level filtering is a useful feature.
+Thus *TreeMetadataEmitter* exists.

 Other Notes
 ===========

-*reader.BuildReader* and *emitter.BuildDefinitionEmitter* have a nice
+*reader.BuildReader* and *emitter.TreeMetadataEmitter* have a nice
 stream-based API courtesy of generators.
-When you hook them up properly, *BuildDefinition* instances can be consumed before all *mozbuild* files have been read.
+When you hook them up properly, *TreeMetadata* instances can be consumed before all *mozbuild* files have been read.
 This means that errors down the pipe can trigger before all upstream tasks (such as executing and converting) are complete.
 This should reduce the turnaround time in the event of errors.
 This likely translates to a more rapid pace for implementing backends, which require lots of iterative runs through the entire system.

-In theory, the frontend to the build system is generic and could be used by any project.
-In practice, parts are specifically tailored towards Mozilla's needs.
-With a little work, the core build system bits could be separated into its own package, independent of the Mozilla bits.
-Or, one could simply replace the Mozilla-specific pieces in the *variables*, *data*, and *emitter* modules to reuse the core logic.
+Lots of code in this sub-module is applicable to other systems, not just Mozilla's.
+However, some of the code is tightly coupled.
+If there is a will to extract the generic bits for re-use in other projects, that can and should be done.